This is a transcription of SSoP Podcast: A Mini-Episode With Answers to Questions from Our Audience.

 Melissa: But you can rest assured that if there is a book on our website, it is because of one of us enjoyed it for one of those reasons we loved it for one of those reasons it delivered something of value.
 We don’t just put books on there, because they’re new or we read them one time.

 David: Oh, no!
-There are a ton of books we read one time that is not on the site. [laughter]
+There are a ton of books we read one time that are not on the site. [laughter]

 David: The other thing is, is that we wanted to — we wanted this podcast and are excited to be passionate and positive about books.